Dipti2021/Portfolio_DR/README.md

  ## Webpage Screenshot
- Not the screenshots, but the site looks almost similar to the ones as shown here.
+ The screenshots here may not be accurate, but the site looks almost similar to the ones as shown here.

  __FOR LAPTOP DISPLAY__